snuzzolillo/Mysql-MariaDB-embedded/doc/TOPIC_02.md

 >The texts of the tags must be in UPPERCASE.

-The call to the precompiler must be in the beginning, in this way the embedded codes will be interpreted and constructed before continuing to execute the original script.
+The call to the precompiler (the "instanced class" statement) should be at the beginning, is recomended put it just after the include command, in this way the embedded codes will be interpreted and constructed before continuing to execute the original script.

 #### The Embedded code
 Is considered "embedded code" what is enclosed between the tags